elgopher/logstore/README.md

 # Project Status

-The library is under heavy development, not ready for production use.
+The library is under heavy development, not ready for production use yet.

 # Project Plan

 * [x] API for writing and reading entries from a log
 * [x] Use segments in order to implement efficient compaction
+* [ ] Add segment max duration
-* [ ] Implement compaction
+* [x] Implement compaction (manual and goroutine)
 * [ ] Reader should allow to read entries starting from given time
 * [ ] Verify integrity using checksums
 * [ ] Add replication to other filesystems